datacarpentry/shell-genomics/lesson_shell_fasta.md

 #### *Question a.*

 We will take advantage of the file structure.
 We know that each ncRNA has a heading line that starts with a ">".
-We can search for ">" inside the compressed using [zgrep / zegrep](http://www.gnu.org/software/grep/manual/grep.html) and  count how many there are using the option *-c* of grep or piping the grep to the command [wc](https://en.wikipedia.org/wiki/Wc_%28Unix%29) with the *-l* option.
+We can search for ">" inside the compressed file using [zgrep / zegrep](http://www.gnu.org/software/grep/manual/grep.html) to count how many ">" there are using the option *-c*.
+WE can also combine grep with the command [wc](https://en.wikipedia.org/wiki/Wc_%28Unix%29) and the *-l* option.
 ```
 $ zgrep -c ">" Homo_sapiens.GRCh38.ncrna.fa.gz
 37197